marka2g/janus/README.md

 *a p.o.c. app for a json-only Authentication Api Built with Elixir and Phoenix*

 ### ToDo's
-1. implement rails-reverse-proxy for existing output api `/v1/auth` akin to something discussed here: [Using phoenix with legacy rails app](https://littlelines.com/blog/2016/09/27/using-phoenix-with-a-legagy-rails-app)
+1. Gather requirments of existing Arcade implementation
 2. implement `sign_out`
+3. implement rails-reverse-proxy for existing output api `/v1/auth` akin to something discussed here: [Using phoenix with legacy rails app](https://littlelines.com/blog/2016/09/27/using-phoenix-with-a-legagy-rails-app)
-3. segregate `sing_in`/`sign_out` into its own `SessionController`
+4. segregate `sing_in`/`sign_out` into its own `SessionController`
-4. implement `is_active` around subscriptions
+5. implement `is_active` around subscriptions
-5. implement a `/api/arcade` endpoint that can return a `current_user` and serve as a kind of `ping` to see if the user is still logged in. currently, arcade hits middleware on the output api for this
+6. implement a `/api/arcade` endpoint that can return a `current_user` and serve as a kind of `ping` to see if the user is still logged in. currently, arcade hits middleware on the output api for this

 ## Curl the API
 >